Gap Year at Sea: The Complete Guide

 Resist the temptation to oversell this.
 Here's what you actually take home.

-What you do not come back with: a certification you didn't have before (we don't issue formal qualifications beyond logged sea miles), a shorter career track, or a promotion.
+What you do not come back with: a certification you didn't have before (we don't issue formal qualifications beyond logged sea miles), or a promotion.
 You come back with yourself and your skills.
 For most people, that's the point.

 How to apply